FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 - 👋 Hi, I’m @FIVEYOUNGWOO
-- 👀 I’m interested in wireless communications, IoT systems, deep reinforcement learning, and federated learning.
+- 👀 I’m interested in wireless communications, reinforcement learning, federated learning, and IoT systems.
-- 🌱 I'm currently learning wireless networks and deep learning.
+- 🌱 I'm currently learning wireless networks and deep learning, and IoT systems.

 <!---
 FIVEYOUNGWOO/FIVEYOUNGWOO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.